All Episodes

 I just want to introduce him.

-And he is a principal research scientist for the University of Alabama in Huntsville.
+His name is Roy Spencer, and he is a principal research scientist for the University of Alabama in Huntsville.

 He's the recipient of NASA's Medal for Exceptional Scientific Achievement, principally known.

-Principally known for his satellite-based temperature monitoring work for which he was awarded the American Meteorological Society Special Award.
+Principally known for his satellite-based temperature monitoring work, for which he was awarded the American Meteorological Society Special Award.

 He is also a vocal supporter of intelligent design and denies the predominant scientific view that human activity is responsible for global warming.